 For extra convenience (and extra comfort), choose bedding with a bit of stretch to it.
 Not only does this give you more flexibility for a better fit, but it also allows your body to feel all the benefits of the comfort layer on your mattress.

 Purple® Sheets are made from stretchy, breathable, and ultra-comfortable bamboo.
-They’re ridiculously soft and made in just the right dimensions for king and California king mattresses.
+They’re incredibly soft and made in just the right dimensions for king and California king mattresses.
 Of course, they feel the best when paired with a Purple mattress.

 Would California king sheets fit a standard king size mattress?